IDC Names Securiti a Worldwide Leader in Data PrivacyView

 The Personal Information Protection Law (the “PIPL”) is China’s primary data protection law which is said to be at par with regulations such as the CCPA and GDPR.
 This law is designed to protect the privacy rights of individuals living in China.
-The PIPL is set to go into effect on November 1, 2021.
+The PIPL came into effect on November 1, 2021.
 The PIPL prescribes various obligations for data controllers and data processors, restrictions on cross-border transfer, lawful basis of processing and hefty fines.
 These requirements will have a significant effect on employment context processing, multinational companies’ HR activities, including recruitment, performance monitoring, cross-border transfers etc. If an offshore employer processes the personal data of Chinese residents (employees) for the purpose of analyzing and assessing their behavior and for another purpose specified under other Chinese regulations, then the employer is required to fulfill the PIPL obligations.

 This article provides a guide for the Human Resource Management Team (HRM Team) of an organization aiming to comply with the PIPL.
 Following are the key obligations under the PIPL that an HRM Team must consider while handling personal data of job applicants and current and former employees.